The Worst Invasive Plants in Florida

 In addition to all the other benefits, this ornamental peanut's flowers are edible too!
 They have a pleasant nutty taste and can be added to salads.

-Perennial peanut is a versatile groundcover plant.
+Peanut grass is a versatile groundcover plant.
 It makes an excellent replacement for turf in lawns, especially those with infrequent foot traffic.
 If you want to use perennial peanut in an area that needs to be crossed often, consider adding stepping stones or creating a path to avoid trampling it down too much.

 If you're not looking for a complete lawn replacement, perennial peanut is still useful to cover smaller areas.
 These might include places that are subject to erosion, or areas such as slopes that are difficult to reach with a lawn mower.
 It won't grow more than around a foot in height, so doesn't need to be mowed - but you can mow every few weeks if you want it to be shorter.

 Perennial peanut is hardy in Zones 8b-11, meaning it can grow throughout Florida.
 In areas without frost, this plant will act as if evergreen.
-However, after a frost, perennial peanut will drop its leaves, revealing the brown stems beneath.
+However, after a frost, peanut grass will drop its leaves, revealing the brown stems beneath.
 UF Gardening Solutions recommends overseeding with ryegrass if you live in an area where frost occurs, to keep your landscape looking green year-round.

 Perennial peanut should be planted at a time of year when the soil is warm but temperatures are not too hot.
 It also helps to have plenty of rain while this plant is getting established.
 Spring is therefore the best time of year to start growing perennial peanut.
 As the name suggests, this is a perennial plant, which will grow year after year.